 Materials and Methods: Sixteen edentulous spaces were randomly divided into 2 equal groups.
 MPM was used for horizontal ridge augmentation with and without a covering collagen membrane (group 1 and 2, respectively).
 Cone Beam CT images were obtained preoperatively as well as 1 week and 4 months postoperatively to evaluate alveolar ridge and the resorption of the grafting material at 3 predetermined points along with the site where the future dental implant will be placed.
-Student's t-test (Unpaired) was used for comparing two different groups with quantitative parametric data and student's t-test (Paired) was used for comparing two related groups with quantitative parametric data while repeated measures ANOVA (Analysis of variance) followed by posthoc Bonferroni was used for comparing more than two related groups with quantitative parametric data and student's t-test (Paired) was used for comparing two related groups with quantitative parametric data and student's t-test (Paired) was used for comparing two related groups with quantitative parametric data and student's t-test (Paired) was used for comparing two related groups with quantitative parametric data and student's t-test (Paired) was used for comparing two related groups with quantitative parametric data and student's t-test (Paired) was used for comparing two related groups with quantitative parametric data and student's t-test (Paired) was used for comparing two related groups with quantitative parametric data and student's t-test (Paired) was used for comparing two related groups with quantitative parametric data and student's t-test (Paired) was used for comparing two related groups with quantitative parametric data and student's t-test (Paired) was used for comparing two related groups with quantitative parametric data and student's t-test (Paired) was used for comparing two related groups with quantitative parametric data.
-Student's t-test (Data and Student's t-test) was used for comparing two related groups with quantitative parametric data.
+Student's t-test (Unpaired) was used for comparing two different groups with quantitative parametric data and student's t-test (Paired) was used for comparing two related groups with quantitative parametric data.
+Student's t-test (Unpaired) was used for comparing two different groups with quantitative parametric data and student's t-test (Paired) was used for comparing two related groups with quantitative parametric data while repeated measures ANOVA (Analysis of variance) followed by post-hoc Bonferroni was used for comparing more than two related groups with quantitative parametric data.